Will Brennan: Professional career

+Cleveland Indians / Guardians

 Minor leagues

 The Cleveland Indians drafted Brennan in the eighth round, with the 250th overall selection, of the 2019 Major League Baseball draft.
 After signing with the team he was initially assigned to the rookie-level Arizona League Indians before being promoted to the Low-A Mahoning Valley Scrappers.
 Brennan did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Brennan was assigned to the High-A Lake County Captains at the beginning of the 2021 season.
 He was promoted to the Double-A Akron RubberDucks after batting .290 in 62 games with Lake County.
 Brennan began the 2022 season with Akron and was promoted to the Triple-A Columbus Clippers after hitting .304 with 39 RBI, which was leading the Eastern League.

-Major Leagues
+Major leagues

 Will Brennan with the Guardians in 2024.

 The Guardians selected Brennan's contract on September 21, 2022, adding him to their active roster.
 He made his major league debut the same day against the Chicago White Sox.
 Brennan hit his first major home run and triple in the same game off of Max Castillo on October 2.
-For the season, Brennan hit .357 with eight RBI and 1 home run in 42 at-bats.
+For the season, Brennan hit .357 with eight RBI and one home run in 42 at-bats.
 In five postseason games, he batted 2-for-11 with one RBI and six strikeouts.

 On May 22, 2023, Brennan accidentally hit and killed a bird with a batted ball during a game against the Chicago White Sox.
 The following day, he hit a home run which he dedicated to the memory of the bird.
 On June 9, he recorded his first walkoff hit in the 14th inning of a 10-9 win against the Houston Astros.
 Brennan showed versatility for the Guardians, playing all three outfield positions.
 He finished the 2023 season with a .266/.299/.356 slash line, five home runs, 41 RBI, and 13 stolen bases across 138 total games.

 Brennan made 114 appearances for the Guardians during the 2024 campaign, hitting .264/.309/.388 with eight home runs, 30 RBI, and four stolen bases.

 Brennan was optioned to Triple-A Columbus to begin the 2025 season.
 On May 12, 2025, he was recalled by the Guardians, and went 1-for-11 (.091) with one walk over six appearances for the team.
 Brennan underwent a season-ending reconstruction of his left UCL on June 9.
 On September 6, it was announced that Brennan had undergone an additional surgery, this time to correct a lingering groin injury.
+On November 21, he was non-tendered by the Guardians and became a free agent.